Get Started with Git on Oracle Linux

 (use "git rm --cached <file>..." to unstage)

-3. Commit the new file to the Git repository.
+3. Commit the file to the Git repository.

 git commit -m "This is my first commit"

-• -m Tells Git what message to store with the file(s) added to the repository.
-You should be concise because the maximum title length permitted is a total of 72 characters.
-In practice, most teams prefer less than 50 characters to be used.
-While it may be tempting to enter a very brief commit message, as you will see later it is also important to be as clear as possible.
+Where -m tells Git what message to store with the file(s) added to the repository.
+You should be concise because the maximum title length permitted is 72 characters.
+In practice, most teams prefer using less than 50 characters.
+While entering a very brief commit message may be tempting, as you will see later, it is also important to be as clear as possible.

 Example Output: